Zelenskyy calls for 'armed forces of Europe' as EU leaders bristle at new US policies on Ukraine

 European leaders have been trying to make sense of a tough new line from Washington on issues including democracy and Ukraine's future, as the Trump administration continues to upend trans-Atlantic conventions that have been in place since after World War II.

-Gen. Keith Kellogg, Trump’s special envoy for Ukraine and Russia, all but cut out Europeans from any Ukraine-Russia talks, despite Zelenskyy's call for Europe to take part.
+Gen. Keith Kellogg, Trump’s special envoy for Ukraine and Russia, all but cut Europeans out of any Ukraine-Russia talks, despite Zelenskyy's call for Europe to take part.

 “You can have the Ukrainians, the Russians, and clearly the Americans at the table talking,” Kellogg said at an event hosted by a Ukrainian tycoon.
 Pressed on whether that meant Europeans won't be included, he said: "I’m a school of realism.
 I think that’s not going to happen.”